Why Are Some People More Prone To Body Acne?

 Propionibacterium acnes is a type of bacteria that naturally resides on our skin.
 However, when the conditions are right, it can proliferate and contribute to the development of acne.
 This bacterium feeds on sebum and multiplies within clogged pores, leading to inflammation and the formation of inflammatory acne lesions, such as pimples and nodules.
 While this bacterium is commonly associated with acne, it’s important to note that it’s not the sole cause of the condition, and other factors also play a significant role.

-See also What Is The Main Cause Of Acne?
+See also What Actually Prevents Acne?

 Staphylococcus aureus